 As many of you know, I firmly believe that the only people who should be taking cholesterol-lowering statin drugs—such as Zocor, Lipitor or the many others—are middle aged men with coronary artery disease.
 For everyone else, statins may actually be raising the incidence of heart failure because they deplete the body of CoQ10, a biochemical that’s critical to heart health.

 But that said, many doctors prescribe statins every day, and many people suffer their unwanted side-effects—including muscle pain and weakness, generalized soreness, memory loss and peripheral neuropathy.

 How to Turn Back the Side Effects of Statins

 1. Consider getting off your statin medication, unless you’re a middle-aged man with heart disease.
-For more of my information and guidance on cholesterol and statin drugs, you can visit my Cholesterol Health Center.
 But remember to always contact your physician before stopping your statin drugs.

 2. Rebuild your muscles and your heart with four nutrients I call them the “awesome foursome.”
 You want to take the following: